COMMENT: Let’s admit it: the hybrid war concept is useless

 Russia may continue to believe whatever it wants about the West waging a hybrid war against it.
 It doesn’t mean that the EU and the US have to continue believing the same.

-Anna Arutunyan is a Russia-American journalist and author based in Moscow.
-She tweets @scrawnya
+Anna Arutunyan is a Russian-American author and a Kennan Institute Global Fellow.
+She is currently based in Moscow and tweets @scrawnya